-John Cunha, DO, Vice Chair of the Emergency Department for Holy Cross Hospital in Fort Lauderdale, Florida, and also the Medical Director for the City of Oakland Park Emergency Medical Services, says the majority of opioid overdoses he and his colleagues see in the ER are accidental.
-Some are related to prescription opioid painkillers such as Percocet, Vicodin and OxyContin, while many stem from illegal drugs, such as heroin and fentanyl.
+John Cunha, DO, an emergency medicine specialist with Holy Cross Health in Fort Lauderdale, Florida, says the majority of opioid overdoses he and his colleagues see in the emergency department (ED) are accidental.
+Some are related to prescription opioid painkillers such as Percocet, Vicodin, and OxyContin, while many stem from illegal drugs, such as heroin and fentanyl.

 Cunha says opioid overdoses can happen to anyone.
-He’s treated senior citizens who have become addicted to prescription painkillers and children who have overdosed after accidentally ingesting their parents’ medications.
+He’s treated older people who have become addicted to prescription painkillers and children who have overdosed after accidentally ingesting their parents’ medications.
 A report published in the March 2018 issue of the medical journal Pediatrics found the number of children admitted to intensive care units for opioid poisoning nearly doubled between 2004 and 2015.
-This includes teens who may have ingested opioids for recreational purposes, and even toddlers who mistakenly believed their parents’ pills were candy.
+This includes teens who may have ingested opioids for recreational purposes and even toddlers who mistakenly believed their parents’ pills were candy.

 The effects of opioids on your body